'A servant queen': World pays tribute to Queen Elizabeth II - NewsBreak

 In Canada, Prime Minister Justin Trudeau said he was having trouble believing he'd had his last sit-down chat with Elizabeth: “I will so miss those chats," he said.
 Elizabeth had visited Canada 22 times as monarch.

-“For most Canadians, we have known no other sovereign,” Trudeau said, his eyes red with emotion.
+“For most Canadians, we have known no other sovereign,” Trudeau said.
 He said she was a "constant presence in our lives — and her service to Canadians will forever remain an important part of our country’s history.”

 Former Australian Prime Minister Malcolm Turnbull, who led a failed campaign to have an Australian president replace the British monarch as Australia's head of state, came close to tears in paying tribute to Elizabeth.